 We believe that specific rules on rescue and restructuring of railway undertakings in difficulty should be included into the updated text of the Railway Guidelines in order to cater for the specificity of the rail sector, such as, in particular, the long-term investments as well as the competition with the more polluting transport modes that don't internalize their negative externalities.
+The need for such specific Guidelines has all but increased following recent developments that have exacerbated the difficult situation some undertakings versed in: first the COVID-19 pandemic, that, as mentioned in paragraph 2, caused more than 54 billion EUR of revenue losses in EU27 for the rail sector, and then the rise in energy prices, that over the last year has dramatically increased RUs 'operating costs.

-The horizontal Rescue and Restructuring Guidelines11 ("R&R Guidelines") are difficult to be applied to railway undertakings and require some special derogations.
+The horizontal Rescue and Restructuring Guidelines26 ("R&R Guidelines") are difficult to be applied to railway undertakings and require some special derogations.
 Due to the distinctive features of the rail transport, such as long lead times, significant investments, high fixed-costs and inflexible labour market, the restructuring of railway undertakings in difficulty should be determined according to sector-specific criteria.